What is radial force testing?

 Range of testing and experience

 MED Institute radial force testing capabilities include the sling method and the iris method, with the ability to test diameters in the range of 0.5-55 mm.
 These methods were developed and validated on MSI segmented head radial force testers as well as with our tensile testing equipment.
 Correlation of these two methods and first principles of engineering help us communicate these results within a globally regulated environment.
-Radial force testing has been applied to a wide range of materials and devices, including balloon expandable and superelastic stents, absorbable stents and devices, consumer products, and women’s health products.
+Force testing has been applied to a wide range of materials and devices, including balloon expandable and superelastic stents, absorbable stents and devices, consumer products, and women’s health products.
 An appreciation of clinically relevant factors and how they impact a specific device is valuable for design, development, and eventually regulatory approval.
 A specific example for vascular stents illustrates the important link between radial force testing and clinical relevance, where the FDA in their published guidance recommends “stent diameter as a function of uniformly applied external radial pressure” be reported.

 · ASTM 3067